motionbug/new-motionbug-blog/exampleSite/content/posts/vm_workflows.md

 ---

 ## Cirrus Labs - tart

 ![vmheaderspace](https://blog.motionbug.com/images/blog/vm-header.jpg)

-Tart is a virtualization toolset to build, run and manage macOS and Linux virtual machines on Apple Silicon.
-Out of all the ones here, this would be the geekest; if that is a word.
-It really is command line only (there is a GUI to show your VM), but the tool is all about managing a almost like repository of VMs.

-Tart shines on the use of images.
-They offer a snapshot sytle image, already setup, automatically logged in with SSH and all other small things enabled.
-You can just pull the image from their repo and get start rather quickly.
+Cirrus Labs’ Tart is a specialized virtualization toolset designed for building, running, and managing macOS and Linux virtual machines on Apple Silicon, significantly enhancing performance and automation capabilities for CI[^1] engineers.

+Most of your interaction with tart is via the command line but there is a GUI app that will render your VM.

+The killer feature with Tart is the use of images.
+You can make your own[^2] or use the ones already made within their repository.

-### How to install
+## How to install

+You have two choices when it comes to installing brew, you have ‘brew’ or you can install via package.

-You can either install tart with `brew` or you can download and install the package from the github repo.
-For more advanced installation instructions, [read the quick start guide.](https://tart.run/quick-start/)
+If you want to follow along, then I would suggest install tart, and you can [read the quick start guide.](https://tart.run/quick-start/)

-### Installing with Brew

-`brew install cirruslabs/cli/tart`

-tart is now installed but you can't really do anything with it just yet.
-You either need to pull an image from their repo, or you need to install from an [*macos ipsw*](https://ipsw.me/product/Mac)
+Once you have tart installed you will either need to pull down an image or you will need to install a fresh VM from a [macOS ipsw](https://mrmacintosh.com/apple-silicon-m1-full-macos-restore-ipsw-firmware-files-database/).

+Cool thing is, you can have different version of macOS for testing.

 ### Pulling down an image

 ### Save some time

+[^1]: [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) In case like me you had to look this up.

+[^2]: Future post in the making on how to create your own images for tart.